unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ---

 ## Different types of layers
-'Network are like onions': a typical neural network consists of many layers.
+'Networks are like onions': a typical neural network consists of many layers.
 In fact, the word *deep* in *Deep Learning* refers to the many layers that make the network deep.

 So far, we have seen one type of layer, namely the **fully connected**, or **dense** layer.
-This layer is called fully connected, because all input neurons are 'seen' by all output neurons.
+This layer is called fully connected, because all input neurons are taken into account by each output neuron.
 The number of parameters that need to be learned by the network, is thus in the order of magnitude of the number of input neurons times the number of hidden neurons.

 However, there are many different types of layers that perform different calculations and take different inputs.
 In this episode we will take a look at **convolutional layers** and **dropout layers**, which are useful in the context of image data, but also in many other types of (structured) data.

 ## Image classification
-Keras comes with a few prepared dataset.
+Keras comes with a few prepared datasets.
 We have a look at the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), which is a widely known dataset for image classification.
 ~~~
 from tensorflow import keras